Thursday, November 11, 2021

 Leave The Beans in the Jar: If you plan to make the extract ahead of time so it has reached full strength before gifting, I still recommend leaving the beans in the jar.
 This makes the gift more visually appealing and your recipient can refill the extract as they use it + pull the beans out later on to make vanilla sugar.

 (Optional Idea) Include it in a Recipe Gift Basket: Create a larger gift with it by putting together a gift basket themed around a specific recipe that uses vanilla extract.
-For example, you could use make a cookie in a jar mix or pancake mix and include the wet & dry ingredients plus some cute kitchen towels & a mixing spoon or spatula.
+For example, you could use a cookie in a jar mix or pancake mix and include the wet & dry ingredients plus some cute kitchen towels & a mixing spoon or spatula.

 More Homemade Food Gifts To Try Next: